learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 props - from which we've extracted `match`.
 Within the `match` object is `params`.
 In this case, we only have the one parameter, `movieId`, which we defined in `MoviesPage`.
-Combining info from these two props lets us access the specific movie that's key matches the `movieId` from the URL path, resulting in the correct movie title being displayed!
+Combining info from these two props lets us access the specific movie whose key matches the `movieId` from the URL path, resulting in the correct movie title being displayed!

 We've succeeded in creating a "Master-Detail" interface - the list of movies is